rnagabhyrava/plex-playlist-sync/README.md

 ## Docker Setup
 You need either docker or docker with docker-compose to run this.
 Docker images are available on [the hub](https://hub.docker.com/r/rnagabhyrava/plexplaylistsync/tags) for amd64, arm64 and arm/v7 and will be auto pulled based on your platform.

 Configure the parameters as needed.
-Plex URL and TOKEN are mandatory and either one of the Optional (1,2,3) fields are required.
+Plex URL and TOKEN are mandatory and either one of the Options (1,2,3) fields are required.

 ### Docker Run